joinpursuit/codex-python-web/README.md

 CodeX: Python and the Web
 =========================

-Working repo for the (Coalition for Queens')[www.coalitionforqueens.org] CodeX series.
+Working repo for the [Coalition for Queens'](http://www.coalitionforqueens.org/) CodeX series.